publiccodenet/about/organization/privacy.md

 * name
 * contact details: email address, physical address or phone number
 * job title if applicable
-* name of the organization if applicable
+* organization name if applicable

 For job applicants, staff and interns, we collect: